boisgera/audio-notebooks/README.md

     that will be destroyed shortly.)

-If you want to work without Binder and you have a Linux computer with [conda] available, download this project and execute:
+If you want to work without Binder and you have a Linux computer with [conda] available, download the project files and execute:

     $ conda env create -f environment.yml   # create the 'audio' environment
     $ source activate audio                 # activate 'audio'